wordjelly/Setup-Ubuntu-18.04/README.md

 First ensure that you have ubuntu 18.04 iso on a pendrive.
 Boot from that drive and install ubuntu.

-# Installing REDIS,MONGODB, JAVA, JRE, RUBY , RAILS, SUBLIME TEXT FROM A SINGLE SCRIPT
+# Installing REDIS,MONGODB, JAVA, JRE, SUBLIME TEXT FROM A SINGLE SCRIPT

 As root user, run :